• Skip to primary navigation

 Then up from below came the sounds of a brawl

-So I grabbed up myaxe and ran down to the Hall.I missed the last step and crashed down in a heap
+I missed the last step and crashed down in a heap

-Thinking, “Why can’tthose go to sleep!”low-lifes downstairs
+Thinking, “Why can’t those low-lifes downstairs go to sleep!”

 When what to my wondering eyes should appear

-But two brawny strangers, wielding mallet and spear.I said to myself, “We’ll soon have them beat!”
+I said to myself, “We’ll soon have them beat!”

 Then I noticed ten warriors laid out at their feet.

-I gave out a yell andleapt into the fray…
+I gave out a yell and leapt into the fray…

-I’ll always regret my poor choice of that day.For the one laid his hammer to the side of my nose
+For the one laid his hammer to the side of my nose

-And up, up, up to therafters I rose.
+And up, up, up to the rafters I rose.

 Then came a lone frightened voice from the floor,

-“Those are no mortal warriors — that’s Odin and Thor!”Then they looked at each other and they said, “Battle’s done.
+Then they looked at each other and they said, “Battle’s done.

 Now they know who we are, it no longer is fun.”